 When she is not scouting new talent and nurturing digital influencers, Penna spends time with the biggest stars in her life, ten-month-old son Jonah and husband Joe Penna a.k.a.
 MysteryGuitarMan.

-Joe Spiccia (Attorney, Grancell, Stander, Reubens, Thomas, Kinsey, APC)
+Joe Spiccia (Attorney, Grancell, Stander, Reubens, Thomas, Kinsey, APC) Secretary

 Joe Spiccia is an associate litigation attorney at a statewide insurance defense law firm in El Segundo, CA. Joe became a member of the California Bar in 2008.
 Prior to his current position, Joe advocated for injured employees and represented workers suffering discrimination, harassment, and wrongful terminations at work.
 He was also a legal clerk and advocate at the Los Angeles City Attorney's Office and the City of Cleveland Department of Law, Criminal Division.
 Joe earned his law degree at Case Western Reserve University, where he was the student director of a joint program between the school and Big Brothers, Big Sisters, providing mentorship to children within the community.
 He earned his B.A. in sociology and history at Ohio State University.
-Joe has a lifelong interest in the emotional and physical affects of food.
+Joe has a lifelong interest in the emotional and physical effects of food.

-Jim Williamson, (CEO, Sage Street Management)
+Jim Williamson, (CEO, Sage Street Management) Treasurer